-Many existing diet plans, many gone and many new ones.
-They all have the same motto: “up to xx pounds lost in the x weeks” but nothing guaranteed.
-Not their fault though, as they can’t control what we really eat.
+Many existing diet plans, many gone, and many new ones.
+They all have the same motto: “up to xx pounds lost in the x weeks,” but nothing is guaranteed.
+Not their fault, though, as they can’t control what we really eat.

-Nutrisystem delivers frozen meals portioned for weight loss to your door for 4 weeks during which you may/can/might lose 18 pounds FAST – well, a little asterisk says that a recent study shows you might lose 15.4 pounds in 2 months not in 4 weeks – which is not bad at all.
-Cost wise, the base is at $12.86 per day, but the highly recommended upgrade at a little over $14 a day.
+Nutrisystem delivers frozen meals portioned for weight loss to your door for 4 weeks, during which you may/can/might lose 18 pounds FAST – well, a little asterisk says that a recent study shows you might lose 15.4 pounds in 2 months, not in 4 weeks – which is not bad at all.
+Cost-wise, the base is at $12.86 per day, but the highly recommended upgrade is at a little over $14 a day.